Hello and thanks for visiting my page. I believe psychotherapy is an art + science that requires a collaborative and creative attitude.

 Therapist in West Hollywood, CA

-I received my post-grad training at a Psychoanalytic non-profit institute in North Hollywood that focused on attachment theory, object relations and other depth psychology constructs.
+I received my post-grad training at a Psychoanalytic training institute that focused on attachment theory, object relations and other depth psychology constructs.
 I believe our childhood attachment styles and relational patterns affect our present psyches and I work with clients to explore areas of their conscious and unconscious experiences through memories, dreams, and reflections.